Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 # Competency Questions of PRIMA
-Below is competency questions (CQs) modularized according to PRIMA modules.
+Below are the competency questions (CQs) modularized according to PRIMA modules.

 ## [PRIMA-Core](#prima-core-sparql)
 1. Which project(s) is the researcher member of?